hyperledger/besu-docs/docs/Tutorials/Quickstarts/Private-Network-Quickstart.md

     Download a specific release at https://github.com/PegaSysEng/besu-quickstart/releases.

 ## Start Services and Network

+!!!important
+    If running in Windows, please run commands from the GitBash shell

 This tutorial uses [Docker Compose](https://docs.docker.com/compose/) to assemble the images and run the private network.
 To build the docker images and run the containers, go to the `besu-quickstart` directory and run: